Planning Your In-Person Presentation

 Letter of Confirmation from Sponsor (a subhead in your report)

-Provide copy of a letter from the event sponsor/host that confirms student’s participation in the event and any comment/observations the sponsor/host may like to offer.
+Provide a copy of a letter from the event sponsor/host that confirms student’s participation in the event and any comment/observations the sponsor/host may like to offer.
 Include name, title, email address and phone for individual writing the letter.

 Pre-Event Publicity (a subhead in your report)